 According to Dr. Patel of Bombaywalla though, Foy’s tryst with the city’s heritage started as early as an 8-year old!

 “What is fascinating is the young boy Foy was featured in The Times of India on a regular basis.
 Foy was one of the dozen or so Indian children who was winning various drawing and colouring competitions at the Royal Drawing Society in London.
 What is really heartening is there seems to be a whole society of these talented children spread across India- Indore, Hubli, Calcutta, Bandra, Thana, who were participating in these competitions and being exhibited in London.
 All this is documented on a very endearing page in The Times of India called Junior’s Corner, which had jokes for kids and card tricks, and birthday wishes.”

 As Foy grew up to become the “internet of his times”, he had writers, artists, conservationists and scholars all gravitate to his home Olympus, in Altamount Road to learn more about the city.
 They would often be swept off to all his favourite haunts on his Vespa scooter.
 Most writers on the city acknowledge a debt of gratitude to this chronicler of the what was once christened the urbs prima in India, for being so generous with his scholarship.

 Take a look at his chronicles of Mumbai’s heritage hotspots!

 In 2019, the JNAF held an exhibition titled “Foy Nissen’s Bombay” showcasing over fifty years of work by the lensman who combined a keen sensibility with a quiet discipline.
 It also celebrated the generous gift by the estate of Foy Nissen, of the complete range of his photographic work to the Jehangir Nicholson Art Foundation.

-Take a look at the JNAF collection : on Instagram!
+Take a look at these in the story above & at the JNAF collection : on Instagram!